-DefinitionNeuroblastoma is a rare, cancer that usually occurs in children under age five.
+DefinitionNeuroblastoma is a rare cancer that usually occurs in children under 5 years of age.
 The tumor is often found during infancy and may begin before birth.
 It typically develops in nerve tissue near the adrenal glands just above the kidneys.
 However, some tumors may develop in the abdomen, chest, neck, or spinal cord.Like most cancers, neuroblastoma can eventually spread to other parts of the body.
 Early detection and treatment may prevent the spread of cancer.

 |Copyright © Nucleus Medical Media, Inc.|